-13. Capital and reserves

-Share capital
+13. Share capital

-Allotted called up and fully paid 2021 2020
+Allotted called up and fully paid 2023 2022

 £ £

 1 ordinary shares of £1 each 1 1

 The holders of ordinary shares are entitled to receive dividends as declared from time to time and are entitled to one vote per share at meetings of the Company.